woct0rdho/triton-windows/README.md

 Don't mix two environments, unless you know them very well.
 * If you're using ComfyUI with embeded Python, then don't use conda or venv
-* If you're already using conda, then always create a new env using conda, don't use venv from Python
+* If you're already using conda, then always create a new env using conda, and don't use Python venv

 ### 3. PyTorch